 If the operator were to try and enter the cell the active light curtain will stop the robot.
 In the case of a completed pallet, the operator will select to enter the station and this will activate the light curtain on the robot side.

-It mute the light curtain at the entrance to the station allowing the operator to enter without interrupting the sequence.
-If for any reason the robot tries to enter the station during this time the active light curtain will detect the intrusion and stop the robot.
+It mutes the light curtain at the entrance to the station allowing the operator to enter without interrupting the sequence.
+Even so, if for any reason the robot tries to enter the station during this time the active light curtain will detect the intrusion and stop the robot.

 Palletising Robot Gripper